Statistically Robust Neural Network Classification: FROM ADVERSARIAL TO STATISTICAL RISKS

 \subsection{Statistically Robust Risk}

-The TSRM forms a useful metric for already trained networks, yet it is not suitable as an objective for training due to the difficulty of taking gradients through the identity function.
-Furthermore, it only applies to cases where we wish to estimate a probability of failure, rather than a more general loss.
+The TSRM forms a useful metric for pre-trained networks, but it is not suitable as a training objective due to the difficulty of taking gradients through the identity function.
+Further, it explicitly assumes we are interested in probability of failure, rather than a more general loss.
+To address this, we note that it can be thought of as a specific risk and thus generalized to